Neural Parametric Fokker-Planck Equations: Numerical examples

 We then solve the SDE associated to \eqref{1 d FPE}:

-Since \eqref{Euler Maruyama 1D SDE} is an SDE in one dimensional space, we may solve it with guaranteed accuracy by Euler-Maruyama scheme \cite{kloeden2013numerical} and use it as a benchmark for our numerical solution.
-The following Figure \ref{1D compare } exhibits the both the estimated densities for our numerical solutions (marginal distribution on the 15th component) and the solution of \eqref{Euler Maruyama 1D SDE} given by Euler-Maruyama scheme with step size $0.005$.
+Since \eqref{Euler Maruyama 1D SDE} is an SDE in one dimensional space, we can solve it with high accuracy by Euler-Maruyama scheme \cite{kloeden2013numerical} and use it as a benchmark for our numerical solution.
+The following Figure \ref{1D compare } exhibits both the estimated densities for our numerical solutions (marginal distribution on the 15th component) and the solution of \eqref{Euler Maruyama 1D SDE} given by Euler-Maruyama scheme with step size $0.005$.
 The sample sizes for both solutions equal to $6000$.

-We also illustrate the graphs of $\psi_\lambda$ on $5-15$ plane trained at different time steps in Figure \ref{Graph psi S-T }.
+We also illustrate the graphs of $\psi_{\hat{\nu}}$ on $5-15$ plane trained at different time steps in Figure \ref{Graph psi S-T }.